Feb 8, 2021

 About $100 to $150 of your premium goes toward paying for auto insurance fraud.

 7 Common Car Repair Scams To Watch For

 Avoid these common issues that some mechanics may try to pull while your vehicle is getting fixed :

 - It's worse than we thought : After the initial inspection, the mechanic identifies the issue to be worse than anticipated.
 You know what this means – more money to repair.

-- Since we already have your vehicle in the shop… : This is a common upsell scam.
-A shop will recommend a series of additional repairs that are “urgent.”
+- They say you need more work done : This is a common upsell scam.
+A shop will recommend a series of additional repairs that are "urgent."

-- Unauthorized repairs while you were away: You drop off the car for repairs only to find out additional repairs have been completed without your authorization.
-They want you to pay for repairs before you get the car back.
-Don’t pay for anything you didn’t authorize.
-Car repair shops need written permission to do repairs.
+- Unauthorized repairs while you were away: You drop off the car, only to find out additional work has been completed without your authorization.
+They want you to pay for the work before you get the car back.
+Don't pay for anything you didn't authorize.
+Shops need written permission to do repairs.
 If they refuse, call the police.

-- Oil change upgrades : The mechanic recommends “upgrades” to a premium or synthetic oil, finds issues with gaskets or other parts.
+- Oil change upgrades : The mechanic recommends “upgrades” to a synthetic oil, finds issues with gaskets or other parts.

 - Fake leaks : The mechanic finds a “leak” in one of the engine hoses.
 They even may go to the length of spraying the substance on the engine to show you the "issue."

 - Premature replacement : Mechanics recommend you need to replace your brakes, brake pads, shocks, spark plugs, or other components.
 They say it's not safe to drive your car without the work being completed.

 What To Do If You Suspect An Auto Repair Scam

 Suspect a scam, or a rip-off scheme at a mechanic shop?